DTanJP/Asset-Cache-Packer/README.md

 ### An application tool to create and edit caches which contains assets

-I've written this application tool to create and edit .cache files It was written to combine game assets into 1 cache file which can be retrieved during runtime.
+I've written this application tool to create and edit .cache files It was written to combine game assets into 1 cache file.
+The assets can be retrieved during runtime in an array of byte form.

 [DOWNLOAD PREBUILT JAR](https://github.com/DTanJP/Asset-Cache-Packer/raw/master/Download/AssetPacker.jar)
 [Standalone cache API](https://github.com/DTanJP/Asset-Cache)